husarion/erc2025/RULES.md

 Test Drives are the events where the Teams can test their skills in the Marsyard environment.
 They are used to familiarize the Teams with the environment, the robots, and the tasks.
 They are also used to gather feedback from the Teams and the Operator.
 Test Drives are scored.

-Challenges are the main tasks that the Teams need to complete during the Competition.
-They are the most valuable scoring categories.
+Final Challenge is the main task that the Teams need to complete during the Competition.

-Challenges and Test (Drives) and called Tasks whenever both are addressed.
+Final Challenge and Test (Drives) and called Tasks whenever both are addressed.

 Scoring categories are the individual parts of the Competition that are scored.
 They are used to calculate the final score and are not limited to Tasks.